CANNABIS - PERSONAL PROTECTIVE EQUIPMENT

 These employees find themselves exposed to a variety of safety risks that often mirror those present in similar processing and agricultural sectors.
 These span a range of biological, chemical and physical hazards such as elevated levels of noise, pressurized equipment used to extract materials, confined spaces and ultraviolet (UV) light.

 Workers in the Cannibas industry can be exposed to fertilizers, pesticides, and fungicides, among many other hazards.
 As a result, it’s important that the worker in this environment wears the correct PPE and disposable protective clothing to be protected from these hazards.
 According to the Occupational Safety and Health Administration (OSHA), using PPE in addition to other controls may be required to limit workers’ risk in these areas:

-Biological hazards vary but can be the presence of mold due to high levels of humidity plants require.
-Exposure to molds are known to affect the respiratory system.
-Additionally, skin exposure and inhalation of cannabis materials such as resin can result in allergic reactions and hypersensitivity in the form of swollen eyes, itchy skin, rashes, and other symptoms.
+Biological hazards can vary but are often centered on the presence of mold and its effects.
+In order to thrive, cannabis requires that workers increase the levels of humidity the plants are exposed to.
+This, in turn, tends to increase the growth of molds which can affect the respiratory system.
+Additional exposure via the skin and inhalation of cannabis materials such as resin can result in some employees experiencing allergic reactions and hypersensitivity in the form of swollen eyes, itchy skin, rashes and other symptoms.